National Fire Safety Month: Protecting Your Home from Fires

 ServiceMaster EMT has fire damage restoration services to help out residential and commercial properties that have sustained fire damage.
 Get in touch with us immediately to prevent the damage and effects, such as the harm done by smoke and soot, from becoming permanent.
 Our trained technicians will thoroughly clean and restore your property, returning your home to its pre-loss condition.

 Don’t hesitate to give us a call in the event of an emergency.
-ServiceMaster EMT is available 24/7 at (800) 376-6678 in Los Angeles, Ontario, and Las Vegas, NV areas to provide complete fire damage restoration services.
+ServiceMaster EMT is available 24/7 at (800) 376-6678 in Southern California and Nevada to provide complete fire damage restoration services.